Originally published December 2003 *Moved & Edited September 2017

-Late one night I was in the barn staring at a cleat, and a small scrap of clear Lexan, hmmmm…… A drill, counter sink, some butyl tape, my camera and a few minutes later I had the pics I needed.
+Late one night I was in the barn staring at a cleat, and a small scrap of clear Lexan, hmmmm…… A drill, counter sink, some Bed-It Tape, my camera and a few minutes later I had the pics I needed.
 Sorry it took so long it just needed to “click” the way I wanted to present it..

-Here’s how I bed deck hardware with butyl:
+Here’s how I bed deck hardware with Bed-It Tape:

 Step 1 – Countersink the deck holes slightly and then clean everything with Acetone or a similar fast evaporating solvent.
 Be sure your cleaning solvent is compatible with your decks finish.

-SITE PLUG: After this article was published, I developed a marine specific butyl based hybrid elastomeric sealant specifically formulated and tested for marine use.
+SITE PLUG: After this article was published, we were forced to develop a marine specific butyl based hybrid elastomeric sealant that was specifically formulated and tested for marine use.
 The product is called Bed-It Tape and can be found in the; Marine How To Web Store.
+Hamilton Marine and Marine Outfitters in Canada are also distributors of Bed-It Tape.
 Sales of Bed-It Tape help to fund this site and keep it free.
+Please understand that despite our use of the word “butyl” Bed-It Tape is not really a standard butyl tape it is a hybrid product using Compass Marines own formulation.

 Spyder Crazing Due To Lack of Beveled Edge